raisajidali786/Contacts/README.md

-# AllContacts
+# Feature
-In this project I fetch contact list with details
+Contact list with details using MVVM in Kotlin

+# Details
 1. Name
 2. Number
 3. Image
 4. Email
 5. Birthday
-using MVVM in Kotlin

 # Have a look on this
 ![SCREEN_SHOT](https://user-images.githubusercontent.com/79716161/196068446-cd6fad44-581a-477e-8783-22f91c301446.jpeg)